J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Hardy annual to 3 feet.
 SW U.S. Excellent for naturalizing along roadsides, in

-meadows, etc. Stands poor dry soil & part shade, blooming abundantly in
+meadows, etc. Stands poor dry soil and part shade, blooming abundantly in summer

 CORIANDRUM (ko-ree-AN-drum)